Weigeltisauridae: Gliding

 The gliding membrane of weigeltisaurids is distinct from those of other gliding reptiles, which are modified ribs originating from the upper-lateral surface of the body.
 In contrast, in weigeltisaurids, the rods originate from the lower-lateral surface of the body.
 The furling and unfurling of the gliding membrane were likely controlled by the abdominal muscles.
 Preserved fossils show that the bony rods had a high degree of flexibility, similar to the ribs of living gliding lizards.
 Due to the low-wing configuration, it is likely that the gliding surface was angled upwards to increase stability.
 In living gliding lizards, it has been found that the forelimbs grab hold of the membrane during takeoff, allowing them to adjust their trajectory mid-flight.
 Similar behaviour has been proposed for weigeltisaurids, which is supported the presence of an additional phalange in the fourth digit of the hands of weigeltisaurids, which would have allowed them to more effectively grasp the wing.
 In a 2011 study comparing Coelurosauravus and other extinct gliding reptiles to modern Draco species, Coelurosauravus was found to be a less efficient glider than modern Draco due to its larger body size, with a substantial drop in height per glide.

 Relationships

-Weigeltisaurids have generally been interpreted as neodiapsids that lie outside of Sauria.
-It has been proposed that they are closely related to the drepanosaurs, a group of arboreal basal neodiapsids native to northern Pangaea during the Late Triassic.
+Weigeltisaurids have generally been interpreted as neodiapsids that lie outside of Sauria (the group containing all living diapsids).
+Their relative position compared to other basal diapsid groups like the Younginiformes has varied between studies.
+It has been controversially proposed that they are closely related to the drepanosaurs, a group of arboreal diapsids native to northern Pangaea during the Late Triassic.
 The proposed clade containing the two groups was named Avicephala by Senter in 2004.
 Proposed synapomorphies of the clade include "absence of intercentra in cervical region; absence of intercentra in dorsal region; scapulocoracoid, ratio of anteroposterior length at base of scapular blade to dorsoventral height of scapular blade between 0.4 and 0.25; outer process of fifth metatarsal absent."
+Other studies have recovered the two groups as unrelated, suggesting that drepanosaurs are archosauromorphs instead.